cjdbarlow/Part-One/electrical_safety.md

 * Active
 240V.
 Measuring voltage for AC current is not intuitive, as the voltage will be negative half the time.
 The **root mean square** (RMS) is used instead - each value for the voltage is squared (giving a positive number), and then divided by the number of samples to give an average.
 * Neutral
-0V, relative to ground
+0V, relative to ground.
 * Earth
-Direct pathway into ground
+Direct pathway into ground.

 An electrical circuit is completed between an appliance and the powerstation by returning current to the station via the earth.
 This is an **earth referenced power supply**.